 Brad’s two children are currently in their fourth year studying piano in the Suzuki program.
 He has also taught them cornet and along with his wife Barbara have formed a family band.
 They enjoy entertaining at church, retirement homes and community centers.
 Brad also volunteers as a co-leader of a youth brass band.
 Other interests include hockey, coaching his son’s soccer team and assisting his wife’s business “Photography by Barbara”.

 Heather Hindman is a pianist, teacher and award-winning Canadian composer.
 She holds a Master of Music degree from McGill University and a Bachelor of Music from the University of Alberta, and also studied Jazz Piano at Grant MacEwan.
 She is a member of the Canadian and Alberta music teachers associations and the Canadian League of Composers.
 She has a special interest in contemporary and Canadian music and has served on the board of advisors for New Music Edmonton.
-Ms. Hindman currently maintains a busy studio of over 30 students in south Edmonton (Lendrum area), and has been teaching traditional piano for over 20 years.
-She joined the Suzuki community in 2014 and has completed Book 1 and 2 training at the Calgary Suzuki institute.
-When not teaching or composing, Heather enjoys walking with her dog, swimming, gardening and practicing yoga.
-Heather is accepting students for 2017 for early day-time spaces.
-Days and times can be viewed here: http://www.niftynotes.ca/schedule/
+Ms. Hindman currently maintains a busy studio in south Edmonton (Lendrum area), and has been teaching traditional piano for over 20 years.
+She joined the Suzuki community in 2014 and has completed Book 1, 2 and 3 training as well as many teacher-development courses and workshops.
+When not teaching or composing, Heather enjoys spending time with her family and young son, swimming, gardening and practicing yoga.
+She is not currently accepting students.

 Regine Maier grew up playing violin and piano in a big musical family in Germany.